dennisvang/dope/README.md

 Also see examples in [tests][2].

+## Limitations

+Currently we only offer a recursive implementation (depth-first), which limits the number of points in the resulting dataset (due to the recursion limit), and may not be the most efficient.
+An iterative implementation is in the works (breadth-first).

 ## References:

 [Douglas DH, Peucker TK. *Algorithms for the reduction of the number of points required to represent a digitized line or its caricature.*